miharothl/awsnd-project2-aws-architecture-at-scale/increased-cost-estimate-rationale.md

  - no redundancy (1 availability zone only)
  - photo sharing only

-### Reduced Budget

-Your budget has been reduced from $8,000-$10,000 to a maximum of $6,500.
-What services will you modify to meet this new budget?
-Export the updated costs in a CSV file named Reduced_Cost_Estimate.csv and write up a brief narrative of the changes you made in the CSV file below the cost estimate.

 ### Increased Budget

   Your budget has been increased to $20,000.
 What resources will you add and why?